 The air spring also allows riders to dial in the spring rate more accurately than coil springs.
 Coil springs are generally available in increments of 25-50lbs/in and there is a chance that your ideal spring weight is between two available springs.
 An air spring can be set to the exact PSI to provide your desired sag, ride feel, and bottom-out resistance.

-The air spring is also more progressive than a coil spring.
+An air spring is also more progressive than a coil spring.
 As the air is compressed through the shock's travel, it becomes harder to compress it further.
 This helps prevent an air shock from bottoming out and allows it to play well with suspension designs that have a more linear leverage rate.
-The progression and bottom-out resistance of most air shocks can be fine-tuned with volume reducers or spacers that fit inside the air chamber.
+This progression and bottom-out resistance can be fine-tuned with volume reducers or spacers that fit inside the air chamber.
 This is useful for riders who are pushing the limits of their bike and need more support for bit hits and rough terrain.

-An air shock needs additional seals to create an airtight chamber, which increases stiction.
-Even the best air shocks can’t fully match the supple feel and low breakaway force of a coil shock due to those seals.
+An air shock needs more seals to create an airtight chamber, which increases stiction.
+The breakaway force is higher and the rear-end of the bike won't feel as supple or stuck to the ground as it will with a coil.
+The best air shocks come close to coil plushness, but won't fully match the supple feel and low breakaway force of a coil shock due to those seals.

-Stiction will also increase as a shock’s seals and oil degrade or become contaminated with dirt, dust, and grime.
-It’s often recommended that air shocks be serviced at least every six months to maintain performance — potentially more frequently if you ride a lot or ride in harsh conditions.
+Stiction will increase as a shock’s seals and oil degrade or become contaminated with dirt, dust, and grime.
+It’s often recommended that air shocks be serviced at least every season to maintain performance — potentially more frequently if you ride a lot or in harsh conditions.

 Choose a coil shock if:

-- You ride in a bike park or on downhill trails and need a shock that can handle long descents without losing performance.
+- You regularly ride bike park or gnarly downhill trails and need a shock that can handle long and rough descents without losing performance.

-- You prefer a rear end that feels more planted and less lively.
+- You prefer a rear end that feels more planted.